turingschool/mod-0-curriculum/session2/index.md

 ## Housekeeping, Feedback, and Goals

 - In the chat, post a keyboard shortcut that you practiced and now feel comfortable using.
 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.
 - Questions during the session?
 Click "raise hand" for whole-group question, or message the non-presenting host for an individual question.
 - You will get feedback on your hw directly through gh gist comments.
 We'll dm you if we see any big issues
-- HW feedback before next session
-- Ellen intro

 ### Wins

 - To those of you asking questions in the public channel.
 Keep it up!
-- Keep pre-teaching, as you preteach, the follow ups may be from last section

 ### Follow-Ups
 - Sessions are designed to move fast
 - More breakout room time
 - We'll stay on the call at the end of today's session for any Qs that are not addressed during the lesson.
-- string split method demo

 ### Today's Goals